How to sell your book

 - Amazon KDP Select — a Kindle ebook promotion, best used in conjunction with other promotions

-- Pre-orders — you can list your ebook for sale on Amazon and other stores up to 12 months prior to publication, allowing you to build buzz, collect orders, and launch with a bang
+- Pre-orders — you can list your ebook for sale on Amazon and other stores prior to publication, allowing you to build buzz, collect orders, and launch with a bang

 - Email advertising — eg ebook ‘daily deal’ emails

-- Online advertising — especially Google, Facebook, Amazon, or Goodreads
+- Online advertising — especially Facebook, Amazon, Google but also niche sites such as BookBub and LinkedIn (business/professional).

 - First book free — a popular promotion for ebook series

-- Giveaways — promotions that give away free copies of your book to generate awareness and buzz
+- Giveaways — promotions that give away free copies of your book to generate awareness, buzz and reviews

 - A book launch party — you deserve it!